melange-re/melange-re.github.io/docs/how-to-guides.md

 #### Warning 69 [unused-field] triggered from bindings types

-Sometimes, types for bindings will trigger `(warning 69 [unused-field]): record field sitekey is never read.` errors.
+Sometimes, types for bindings will trigger `(warning 69 [unused-field]): record field foo is never read.` errors.

 **Fix**: silence the warning in the type definition, e.g.